 Hours and Compensation

 Tutors work between 5 and 10 hours per week.
-Tutors are permitted to work a maximum of 20 hours per week with the approval of the program coordinator.
 The current starting wage is $10.00 per hour.

 An application, cover letter, copy of an unofficial transcript and two references must be submitted as part of the application process.
 After applications are received and reviewed, interviews will be scheduled with qualified candidates.
 The interview will assess interpersonal skills, discuss academic and personal goals, and determine the compatibility of these goals with the objectives of the undergraduate tutoring program.